 - 1. Outpatient drugs and medications which the law restricts to sale by prescription, except as specifically stated in this section.
 Formulas prescribed by a physician for the treatment of phenylketonuria.
 These formulas are subject to the co-payment for brand name drugs. - 2.
 Insulin. - 3.
 Syringes when dispensed for use with insulin and other self-injectable drugs or medications. - Drugs with Food and Drug Administration (FDA) labeling for selfadministration. - 5.
-All compound prescription drugs when a commercially available dosage form of a medically necessary medication is not available, all the ingredients of the compound drug are FDA approved in the form in which they are used in the compound medication and as designated in the FDA's Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, require a prescription to dispense and are not essentially the same as an FDA approved product from a drug manufacturer.
+All compound prescription drugs when a commercially available dosage form of a medically necessary medication is not available, all the ingredients of the compound drug are FDA approved in the form in which they are used in the compound medication, require a prescription to dispense and are not essentially the same as an FDA approved product from a drug manufacturer.
 Non-FDA approved non-proprietary, multisource ingredients that are vehicles essential for compound administration may be covered. - 6.
 Diabetic supplies (i.e. test strips and lancets). - 7.
 Inhaler spacers and peak flow meters for the treatment of pediatric asthma.
 These items are subject to the co-payment for brand name drugs. - 8.
 Prescription drugs, vaccinations (including administration), vitamins, supplements, and certain over-the-counter items as specified under PREVENTIVE PRESCRIPTION DRUGS AND OTHER ITEMS, subject to all terms of this plan that apply to those benefits. - 9.
 Prescription drugs for treatment of impotence and/or sexual dysfunction are limited to organic (non-psychological) causes. - 10.
 Drugs used for the purpose of treating infertility, limited to a lifetime maximum of \$15,000 for any member.